 Our revised opening times for the time being are 10.00am - 5.00pm (last admission at 4.00pm).

-The museum café will close for takeaway orders at 4.15pm.
+The museum café will close at 4.15pm.

 The museum shop will close at the same time as the museum, with last admissions for shoppers into the shop being 20 minutes before closing time